 Nicolas Pelham

-Nicolas Pelham is The Economist’s correspondent in Jerusalem.
-He spent five years as a senior analyst for International Crisis Group, reporting on Iraq, Lebanon and Israel/Palestine, and...
+Nicolas Pelham is The Economist’s Correspondent on Middle East Affairs and is based in London.
+He spent five years as a senior analyst for International Crisis Group, reporting on Iraq, Lebanon and...

 Giandomenico (Gianni) Picco